Policies, Guidelines, and Recommendations

 The PI must allow adequate time prior to submission for RSP's review and preparation of application materials.
 Accordingly, RSP must receive all finalized materials at least one (1) calendar week prior to the sponsor's deadline.
 For example, if a proposal is due on a Wednesday, RSP must receive the finalized application package by the previous Wednesday.
 Upon receipt of the final application package, RSP will conduct necessary compliance checks and route the proposal for approval and subsequent submission.
 Materials received after the internal administrative deadline will not be submitted for consideration.

 Before a proposal may be submitted for any sponsored project, the Principal Investigator (PI), working in conjunction with RSP, must obtain authorization through RSP's routing system.
-Authorizations for proposals submitted through RSP are required from the PI, and generally include the Department Chairperson (if applicable), the Dean or Director of the School, the Major Area Budget Manager, the Director of RSP, the Vice Provost for Research and Strategic Initiatives, and the Provost.
+Authorizations for proposals submitted through RSP are required from the PI, and generally include the Department Chairperson (if applicable), the Dean or Director of the School, the Major Area Budget Manager, the Assistant Provost for Research, the Vice Provost, and the Provost.

 Before an award may be accepted for any sponsored project, the Principal Investigator (PI), working in conjunction with RSP, must complete, sign and obtain all other required authorizing signatures on the AUTHORIZATION FOR EXTERNAL FUNDING form.
-Authorizations for awards submitted through RSP are required from the PI, and generally include the Department Chairperson (if applicable), the Dean or Director of the School, the Major Area Budget Manager, the Director of RSP, the Vice Provost for Research and Strategic Initiatives, and the Provost.
+Authorizations for awards submitted through RSP are required from the PI, and generally include the Department Chairperson (if applicable), the Dean or Director of the School, the Major Area Budget Manager, the Assistant Provost for Research, the Vice Provost, and the Provost.

 Policies on Conflict of Interest in Research